walterfreeman/phy211/homework.md

 ---

-<a href="FIXME">Homework 0</a> is your math pre-assessment.
-It is the only online thing we'll do this semester, and is due at noon, January 23.<br>
+<a href="https://docs.google.com/forms/d/1L2nFRb4D2kwFbkUouQQsEbjN9ZMbEogMW5NICYUluqU/">Homework 0</a> is your math pre-assessment.
+It is the only online thing we'll do this semester, and is due by **3pm, Monday January 23**.<br>

-<a href="hw/hw1/hw1.pdf">Homework 1</a>, due Friday, February 4, at the start of recitation<br>

 <!---

+<a href="hw/hw1/hw1.pdf">Homework 1</a>, due at the start of your recitation on January 26 or 27.<br>

 <a href="hw/hw1/hw1-companion.pdf">Homework 1 Companion</a>, with hints and a discussion of what we hope you learn from these exercises